Benny-/Yahoo-ticker-symbol-downloader/README.rst

     KNDI,"Kandi Technologies, Corp",NGM,"Auto Manufacturers - Major",330
     ...ect

-Depending on the type you are downloading, you will get 3.000 to 14.000 entries.
+Depending on the type you are downloading, you will between 3.000 and 26.000 entries.

 Further resources